 In 2017, MIT began offering students the option of receiving academic certificates via a tamper-proof app powered by blockchain technology.
 And Sony, working in collaboration with IBM, launched a blockchain-based degree certification platform in 2017.
 Other notable examples of blockchain technology directed at the education industry include Learning Machine and BCDiploma.

-Dig Deeper: Blockchain in Education: 3 Practical Use Cases
+Dig Deeper: Blockchain in Education: 3 Possible Use Cases

 Blockchain and energy tech are two of the most hyped technology movements in the world.
 The possibilities for the intersection of blockchain, energy, and sustainable technologies are staggering, and there’s plenty of financial opportunity to back innovation.
 Energy management is projected to skyrocket to over $70 billion in value by 2022, according to Zion Market Research.